Symmetry-driven Phononic Metamaterials: Breaking non-spatial symmetries

-Typically, the addition of material gain or loss to an otherwise passive system tends to move zeros and/or poles of the scattering matrix towards the real frequency axis \cite{krasnok2019anomalies} (Fig.\,\ref{fig:EnergyCons}d, right panel).This makes the excitation of the associated scattering features possible with a standard monochromatic signal.
-Alternatively, one can use signals with a complex frequency, namely exponentially growing or decaying in time, which match the relevant scattering properties in the complex plane.
-By extending the excitation beyond the real frequency axis, it is possible to make passive systems effectively behave as if they have controllable gain or loss, without the inherent issues of stability and energy consumption associated to active protocols which can make their practical realization challenging.
-First introduced in photonics \cite{baranov2017coherent,kim2022beyond,ra2020virtual}, these concepts of \textit{virtual} gain and loss are rooted in the precise tailoring of the temporal shape of the impinging wave.
-For instance, virtual coherent absorption of elastodynamic waves has been achieved using counterpropagating signals exponentially growing in time, with a growth rate matching the leakage of the resonant inclusion \cite{trainiti2019coherent,rasmussen2023lossless}.Besides, a temporally decaying signal has been used to implement the transient version of the non-Hermitian skin effect\cite{gu2022transient}.
-If applied to lossy superlenses, this virtual gain permits to effectively compensate the dissipation in the system, which enables the recovery of their full subwavelength imaging potential, uniquely limited by nonlocal constraints\cite{kim2023loss}, as shown on Fig.\,\ref{fig:EnergyCons}e.
+The presence of gain or loss in a medium implies the respective temporal growth or decay of the waves propagating in it.
+These aspects are associated with zeros and/or poles of the scattering matrix that are located outside of the real axis in the complex frequency plane, making them not reachable with a monochromatic excitation whose frequency is purely real.
+The usual way to circumvent this problem amounts to engineer the physical gain and loss in the system so as to move these poles and zeros towards the real frequency axis\cite{krasnok2019anomalies}.
+Alternatively, one can also directly access the complex poles and zeros by exponentially increasing or decreasing in time the amplitude of waves used to probe the system.
+This effectively makes the operating frequency complex\cite{kim2025complex} and allows the excitation of scattering features of the medium beyond what is possible with a purely monochromatic signal on the real frequency axis.
+Doing so, it is possible to make passive systems effectively behave as if they have controllable gain or loss, without the inherent issues of stability and energy consumption associated to active protocols which can make their practical realization challenging.
+First introduced in photonics\cite{baranov2017coherent,kim2022beyond,ra2020virtual}, these concepts of \textit{virtual} gain and loss have been applied to various non-Hermitian wave phenomena.
+For instance, virtual coherent absorption of elastodynamic waves has been achieved using counterpropagating signals exponentially growing in time, with a growth rate matching the leakage of the resonant inclusion \cite{trainiti2019coherent,rasmussen2023lossless}.
+Besides, a temporally decaying signal has been used to implement the transient version of the non-Hermitian skin effect\cite{gu2022transient}.
+If applied to lossy superlenses, this virtual gain permits to effectively compensate the dissipation in the system, which enables the recovery of their full subwavelength imaging potential, uniquely limited by nonlocal constraints\cite{kim2023loss}, as shown on Fig.\,\ref{fig:EnergyCons}d.